OPT Clinical Nurse Specialist Jobs

 Apply for STEM OPT extension if your program qualifies

 Nursing informatics, clinical data science, or similar STEM-designated MSN tracks may qualify for a 24-month extension.
 Confirm your CIP code with your DSO early.
-A STEM extension gives employers nearly three years to pursue H-1B sponsorship on your behalf.
+A STEM extension gives employers nearly three years to pursue H-1B visa sponsorship on your behalf.

 Address your OPT timeline directly in cover letters